sravyasharma/Court-MOE/README.md

 - Asymmetric Focal Loss
 - Cosine Learning Rate Scheduling

+Each expert is optimized independently to avoid negative transfer.

 ---

-## Evaluation Metrics
+## 6. Evaluation Metrics

 - Accuracy
 - Precision
 - Recall
 - F1 Score
-- Confusion Matrices (per expert)
+- Court-wise Confusion Matrices
 - Router Entropy and Routing Confidence

+Metrics are logged and visualized through the admin dashboard.

 ---

-## Deployment
+## 7. Deployment Overview

-The system is deployed as a full-stack web application with:

-- Backend APIs for inference and analytics
+- Backend APIs handle encoding, routing, and inference
-- Frontend dashboards for court-wise insights
+- Frontend dashboards display:
-- Secure model loading and inference routing
+  - Court-wise predictions
+  - Performance metrics
+  - Confusion matrices
+- System designed for modular scaling and expert expansion

 ---

+## 9. Notes

+- Large model files are excluded from version control
+- GPU is recommended for training and batch inference

+---

-## License
+## 11. License

-This project is intended for academic, research, and educational purposes.
+This project is intended for academic and research purposes.
 All rights reserved by the authors.

----

-## Notes

-- Large model files are excluded from version control.
-- Ensure GPU availability before running training scripts.